Welcome to Service Dog Laws in California

 San Francisco support animals are animals of any species that are not necessarily trained to do work or tasks.
 Their presence helps people who have psychological conditions.
 These animals help people by reducing some of the symptoms of stress, anxiety, depression, and difficulties with social interactions.

-California assistance tags from San Francisco Animal Care & Control are optional, and may make it easier for people with service or support animals to gain access to public places with their animal.
+California assistance tags from San Francisco Animal Care & Control are optional and may make it easier for people with service or support animals to gain access to public places with their animals.

 Staff at businesses may ask the usual two questions to people with service animals or support animals: